nat-n/poethepoet/README.rst

 ☐ support different task executors such as specifying a non-poetry venv, or working with pipenv,

-☐ support third party task or executor types as plugins
+☐ support extending poe with custom task or executor types as plugins

-☐ maybe provide poe as a poetry plugin
+☐ add adapter to use poe as a poetry plugin

-☐ maybe support plumbum based tasks
+☐ maybe support plumbum based tasks (for better cross-platform shell scripting)

+☐ maybe factor tasks and executors out into a separate library so they can be integrated into other projects

 Licence
 =======